tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 conditional statements such as `if`, as well as loops.
 When used inside of a function, `var` is accessible to that specific function, and other scopes within that function.
-If we were to try to `console.log(test1)` after the `exampleScopeDifference()`, it would also return `ReferenceError: test1 is not defined`.
-In this example we also see that `var` is reassignable just like `let`.
+If we were to try to `console.log(test1)` after the `exampleScopeDifference()`, it would also return `ReferenceError: test1 is not defined` like our `test2` variable.
+In this example we also see that `var` is able to be reassigned just like `let`.

 Other related behavior would be that if the `var` variable is declared at the top level of a program, which is referred to as a global variable, it is actually added to the global object